teal-finance/rainbow/pkg/provider/lyra/README.md

 ```

 Change the package of `QuoterOP.go`and `QuoterARB.go`to `lyra`
-Change the package of `MarketViewerOP.go`and `MarketViewerARB.go`to `lyra`
+Change the package of `MarketViewerOP.go` to `lyra`
-Solve the duplicate by changing the names, say in `MarketViewerARB.go` until it compiles :-).
-I could have just deleted the conflict and see if it works now that I think about it...
-Actually did that because if not the signature would not match. 😭didn't work
+Move `MarketViewerARB.go` to a folder called `arbitrum` and change the package name to `arbitrum`
+note: I had to do this bevause I couldn't make that code in a generic fashion